Skip to Content

 Sometimes a hearing test is required, as inner-ear problems generally stem from issues with the hearing system.
 Expert advice will follow your consultation, as to how your balance can be reinstated.

 An audiologist is a specialised healthcare professional dedicated to the evaluation, diagnosis, and treatment of hearing and balance disorders.
-They provide a wide range of services, including diagnostic testing, treatment planning, hearing aid fitting and programming, counseling, and hearing conservation.
+They provide a wide range of services, including diagnostic testing, treatment planning, hearing aid fitting and programming, counselling, and hearing conservation.

 Through their expertise, audiologists help individuals of all ages overcome the challenges associated with hearing loss or vestibular disorders, enabling them to improve their communication abilities and enhance their overall quality of life.